mila-iqia/milabench/docs/dev-usage.rst

 ~~~~~~~~~~~~~~~~~

 * Use the ``--select`` option with a comma-separated list of benchmarks in order to only install/prepare/run these benchmarks (or use ``--exclude`` to run all benchmarks except a specific set).
-* You may use ``--use-current-env`` to force the use the currently active virtual environment (useful for development).
+* You may use ``--use-current-env`` to force the use the currently active virtual environment.

 milabench install
 ~~~~~~~~~~~~~~~~~

 .. code-block:: bash

-    milabench install config/standard.yaml --select mybench
+    milabench install --config config/standard.yaml --select mybench

-* Copies the code for the benchmark (specified in the ``definition`` field of the benchmark's YAML, relative to the YAML file itself) into ``$MILABENCH_BASE/code/mybench``.
-Only files listed by the ``manifest`` file are copied.
+* Installs the benchmark specified in the ``definition`` field of the benchmark's YAML, relative to the YAML file itself.
-* Creates/reuses a virtual environment in ``$MILABENCH_BASE/venv/mybench`` and installs all pip dependencies in it.
+* Creates/reuses a virtual environment in ``$MILABENCH_BASE/venv/mybench`` (unless ``install_group`` is set to something different) and installs all pip dependencies in it.
-* Optionally extracts a shallow git clone of an external repository containing model code into ``$MILABENCH_BASE/code/mybench``.

 milabench prepare
 ~~~~~~~~~~~~~~~~~

 .. code-block:: bash

-    milabench prepare config/standard.yaml --select mybench
+    milabench prepare --config config/standard.yaml --select mybench

 * Prepares data for the benchmark into ``$MILABENCH_BASE/data/dataset_name``.
 Multiple benchmarks can share the same data.
 Some benchmarks need no preparation, so the prepare step does nothing.
+* May also download model weights or preprocess data.

 milabench run
 ~~~~~~~~~~~~~

 .. code-block:: bash

-    milabench run config/standard.yaml --select mybench
+    milabench run --config config/standard.yaml --select mybench

 * Creates a certain number of tasks from the benchmark using the ``plan`` defined in the YAML.
 For instance, one plan might be to run it in parallel on each GPU on the machine.
-* For each task, runs the benchmark installed in ``$MILABENCH_BASE/code/mybench`` in the appropriate virtual environment.
 * The benchmark is run from that directory using a command like ``voir [VOIR_OPTIONS] main.py [SCRIPT_OPTIONS]``
   * Both option groups are defined in the YAML.
-  * The VOIR_OPTIONS determine which instruments to use and what data to forward to milabench.
+  * The VOIR_OPTIONS determine/tweak which instruments to use and what data to forward to milabench.
   * The SCRIPT_OPTIONS are benchmark dependent.
 * Standard output/error and other data (training rates, etc.) are forwarded to the main dispatcher process and saved into ``$MILABENCH_BASE/runs/run_name/mybench.run_number.stdout`` (``.stderr`` / ``.data``) (the name of the directory is printed out for easy reference).